CYPRESS SPURGE

 12th Sept 2007, Crag Inn Beer Garden, Wildboarclough, Derbyshire.
 Photo: © RWD

 The flowers crown the summit of the plant in a congested hemisphere.
 Without petals, the bright yellow bracts attract attention.
-A whorl of wider 'leaves' encircles the point at which the flower stalks emerge.
+A whorl of narrow but tapering bracts (which are slightly wider than the linear leaves) encircles the point at which the flower stalks emerge.
 Has three prominent styles.

 12th Sept 2007, Crag Inn Beer Garden, Wildboarclough, Derbyshire.
 Photo: © RWD